 Durres Castle And City Walls

-Though much of Durres Castle and its fortifications have succumbed to time and invasion, what still remains is impressive.
-The city walls, built largely by the Byzantines and Venetians, provide panoramic views of the city and sea—ideal for those whimsical travel snapshots.
+Though much of Durres Castle and its fortifications have succumbed to time and invasion, what remains is impressive.
+The city walls, built largely by the Byzantines and Venetians, offer elevated views across parts of the city and coastline—ideal for those whimsical travel snapshots.

 The Royal Villa Of Durres

-A touch of historical luxury, the Royal Villa of Durres was once a summer retreat for King Zog I. Overlooking the beach, this villa is a snapshot of early 20th-century architecture and affords picturesque sea views and a peek into the country’s monarchy era.
+A touch of historical luxury, the Royal Villa of Durres was once a summer retreat for King Zog I. Overlooking the beach, this villa is a snapshot of early 20th-century architecture.
+It affords picturesque sea views and a peek into the country’s monarchy era.

 After soaking up the city’s history, relax on the sandy stretches of Durres Beach.
 It’s a wonderful spot to enjoy the sun, eat local seafood, and watch the world go by.
 The promenade is perfect for evening strolls, lined with lively bars and restaurants where you can sample Albanian cuisine and enjoy the energetic atmosphere.